sprinteins/ghost/README.md

 # Ghost

+Welcome,
-An electron app for code qulity analysis through git.
+this is Ghost, an electron app for code quality analysis through git.

 ## Development